 After frying fish or something that leaves a lingering odor in the house.
 Put out several bowls with about a 1/2 cup white vinegar, particularly in the kitchen, for several hours or overnight.
 The odor will disappear.
+By Pam Rose

 Last year a friend of ours recommended a product called Panko.
 It is located in the Asian food section of the grocery store in a small green box.
 It is similar to a bread crumb mixture and is excellent in taste and your fish is not greasy.
-I have been told that it works great with chicken as well, but have not yet tried it.

 In a small bowl, combine soy sauce and lemon juice.
 Pour 1/4 cup marinade in a resealable plastic bag, and add fish.
-Seal bag and turn to coat.
-Refrigerate for 20 minutes.
-Cover and refrigerate remaining marinade.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Whenever I cook fish, either baking it or panfrying, there is a milky residue that seeps from the fish.
 The fish is done, but the residue is unappetizing looking.
 I see lots of great recipes, but are afraid to try them because of this.
 What causes it and how can I cook the fish to avoid it?

 Maybe you are not cooking them long enough,good luck.

 It is coagulated protein from fish juices/moisture.
 It tastes fine, but looks yucky to some [depends on how much].
 Scrape it off and try not to mess up the fish or cover it with parsley.